pedrocava/Recon/README.md

 * Non-linear cost functions
 * Non-linear demand curves
 * Grid generating function, so one can map results easily
+* Finds the Nash Equilibrium of a 2 person, pure strategy game

 Things that are currently under work: